Girard Avenue: North Philadelphia

 The major landmark of Girard Avenue in North Philadelphia is Girard College, a boarding school for underprivileged children.
 The avenue merges with South College Avenue between 19th and 25th Streets to bypass the school's 43 acre (17 ha) campus.
 Girard Avenue Historic District - located between the school and Broad Street - features architecturally significant residential and religious buildings.
 Girard Avenue West Historic District - located between the school and 29th Street - features architecturally significant commercial and residential buildings.
 Brewerytown Historic District - located between 30th Street and East Fairmount Park - features architecturally significant residential and industrial buildings.
 The Berean Institute, a vocational school for mostly African American adult learners located on Girard Avenue, opened in 1899 and closed in 2012.

 Girard Avenue east of Broad Street was a major shopping and entertainment district for lower North Philadelphia.
 Most of the late-19th and early-20th century theaters have been demolished, and surviving ones have been converted to other uses.

 St. Peter the Apostle Church, at 5th Street, houses the National Shrine of Saint John Neumann (1811-1860), the fourth Bishop of Philadelphia and the first American man to be canonized as a Roman Catholic saint.
 The Church of the Gesu, at 18th Street, built as a neighborhood Catholic Church, now serves as the chapel for Saint Joseph's Preparatory School.
 The Green Hill Presbyterian Church, between 16th and 17th Streets, a Gothic Revival church that pre-dated development of the area, was demolished in 2009 following decades of neglect.

-Medical facilities include the Girard Medical Center, at 8th Street and the Philadelphia Nursing Home, at 21st Street, is built on the former site of the Mary J. Drexel Home.
+Medical facilities include Girard Medical Center, at 8th Street and the Philadelphia Nursing Home, at 21st Street, is built on the former site of the Mary J. Drexel Home.

 Hatfield House, at 33rd Street, is a colonial villa built in 1760, with Greek Revival additions from 1838.
 In 1930, it was relocated from Nicetown to East Fairmount Park.
-The current Girard Avenue Bridge (1972) is the third bridge over the Schuylkill River at that location.
+Girard Avenue Bridge (1972) is the third bridge over the Schuylkill River at that location.
 It incorporates some of the decorative ironwork from the second bridge (1874).